swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 ![Event Setup](images/event_setup.png)

 * Select a room.
     * Hovering over a room will show a description of what that room is used for.
+Click on the room to reserve it.

     ![View Rooms](images/view_rooms.png)

-    * Each available room will be listed with the room's capacity.
+    * Each available room will be listed (along with its capacity).
 If you are scheduling a recurring event, any future conflict will prevent a given room from being listed as available.
     * Multiple rooms can be selected for a single event.
+    * Click on a room to select it.
     * If you select a room and immediately remove it, it may not appear as available again until you close out the edit event screen and enter it again.
+    * Save the event.
     * The event will now show up on the Carpentries Community Calendar and the Zoom Rooms Calendar.

 ![View Rooms](images/view_rooms.png)